SciProgCentre/visionforge/docs/tutorial.md

         color("black")
    }
    ```
-As you can see, only rib of `y-axis` differs from other ribs.
+As you can see, only the rib of `y-axis` differs from other ribs.

    ![](../docs/images/high-box.png)